masyamandev/retroarch_shaders/README.md

 but there is no way to get a direction of rotation.
 Parameter `rotated_screen` can be used to detect unset rotation, but direction of a rotation
 (CW or CCW) should be selected per game unless subpixel aliasing is switched off.

+## No options to crop image for perfect integer scale

+E.g. R-Type for PC Engine / TurboGrafx-16 is rendered in 336x240.
+Currently, there is no options to trim 8 pixels from left and 8 pixels from right to get 320x240 and do 2x zoom to get integer scaled image.
+So the shader shrinks image horizontally making image slightly blurry.
+Another possible issue with PC Engine / TurboGrafx-16 is maximal resolution could be up to 512×242 and this vertical resolution can't be scaled nicely to 480p screen unless 2 scanlines are trimmed.
+There is no such option now.
+However I can't find any game which is rendered in 242p.

 # License

 Provided as is without any warranty.